MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 2. Configure RouterOs username and password in config.php

+3. Make the json directory and contents writeable by your www user.

-3. Map site names to IP addresses in ‘json/gateways.json’
+4. Map site names to IP addresses in ‘json/gateways.json’

-4. Clean the IP address pool of default IP addresses - command:
+5. Clean the IP address pool of default IP addresses - command:

 \# \> json/ipaddr.json

-5. Generate new IP addresses using provided “ipgen” script - command:
+6. Generate new IP addresses using provided “ipgen” script - command:

 \# ./ipgen 10.85.1